Mountain Climber

 You can find additional information about Thacher State Park by visiting their website.

-If you are looking to get involved with the Thacher Climbing Coalition, subscribe to our mailing list with the button at the bottom of our website or email us at info@climbthacher.org.
+If you are looking to get involved with the Thacher Climbing Coalition, subscribe to our mailing list or email us at info@climbthacher.org.